aindilis/flp/ReferenceManual.md

                 promiseToPayForSpec('ELEC',andrewDougherty,'<ELECTRICCOMPANY>',dollars(93.00),[can([1]),not(onTime([3])))).
     -   [X] View expected financial transactions along with primary agenda on a calendar
         -   [X] Calenderical recurrences using CLP (Constraint Logic Programming)
             -   [ ] <code>[25%]</code> WebUI for editing financial recurrences
         -   [X] Predicted transactions' date, description, debit or credit and running balance
             -   [X] As a list
             -   [X] As a chart
+        -   [X] Tell us when we're going to run out of money
+            -   [X] Tell us how much we need to raise by when
 -   [X] Temporal metric planning for finances
 -   [X] Financial reasoning integrated with general planning
+    -   [X] Adds financial reasoning to life-planning problems
     -   [X] Express expected date ranges of transactions using can, neg(oTime), months, date ranges, etc.
 -   [ ] Metaplanners help develop contingency plans for different financial problems
     -   [ ] [TraCE](https://openreview.net/pdf?id=JJYg8KKLJtL) temporally-contingent planner integration
     -   [X] Unexpected delays
     -   [ ] Overcharges and unapproved charges
     -   [ ] Cash flow problems and hardships
+        -   [X] Help manage cash flow in tight situations
 -   [X] Abduction of recurrences and predicted events from bank statements in OFX or CSV (Open Financial Exchange, Comma-Separated Values)
     -   [ ] Retrospectively analyze prior predictions
         -   [ ] To update or correct financial recurrences